 Urinary bladder stones are a result of a change in the pH of your dog’s urine.
-This pH disturbance cannot be linked to one single cause yet, we all know that food always affects health in one way or another.
+This pH disturbance cannot be linked to one single cause yet, and we know that the food your dog eats can affect their health.

 There is a possibility that excessive amounts of certain ingredients are causing bladder stones.
-Similarly, there are food options that can improve bladder health to cure bladder stones.
-There is a direct effect of food on the dog’s urine acidity.
+Similarly, there are food options that can improve bladder health and help reduce the formation of stones.
+The food your dog eats has a direct effect on the acidity of their urine.

-To help your effected furry friend, I’ve put together a list of the 9 best dog foods that are an ideal treatment of bladder stones if consumed along with the right medication and with care.
+I’ve put together a list of the best dog foods that, along with the right medication and care, are an ideal treatment of bladder stones.
 Please bear in mind that these foods are for dogs who have bladder stones.
-These are not part of a preventative diet.
-Only continue feeding these foods if a veterinarian recommends you to.
+They are not part of a preventative diet and should only be feed under the direction and supervision of your veterinarian.

 1. Royal Canin Veterinary Diet Urinary SO Canned Dog Food

-The most common type of bladder stones is struvite stones.
-These are caused by the deposition of excess minerals in the dog’s urine.
-Royal Canin Veterinary Diet specifically deals with this sort of a problem.
-Not only is the formula great for dissolving struvite stones, but also helps prevent calcium oxalate stones.
+The most common type of bladder stones is struvite stones, which are caused by excess mineral deposits in the dog’s urine.
+Royal Canin Veterinary Diet Urinary SO is specifically formulated to dissolve pure struvite stones and to help prevent the formation of calcium oxalate stones.

 2. Hill’s Prescription Diet c/d Multicare Urinary Care Chicken Flavor Dry Dog Food

-Although most bladder stones are caused by alkaline urine, it is not the root problem for all cases of bladder stones.
-In certain situations, it is the lower pH of the urine that leads to urinary problems.
-In case this is the problem with your dog, Hills Prescription C/D Urinary Care is the solution.
+Although most bladder stones are caused by urine that is too alkaline, that’s not always the case.
+In certain situations, lower urine pH can lead to problems.
+For dogs with a lower urine pH, Hills Prescription C/D Urinary Care is the solution.

 3. Royal Canin Veterinary Diet Renal Support D Canned Dog Food